Herrerian style: Features

 The Herrerian architecture, or Herrerian style is characterized by its geometric rigor, the mathematical relation between the various architectural features, the clean volumes, the dominance of the wall over the span and the almost total absence of decoration, which is why in time was called estilo desornamentado ("unornamented style).
-Is also known as Escorial style, referring to the building that serves as best example for the architectural style.
+It's also known as the Escorial style, referring to the building that serves as best example for the architectural style.

 Herrerian buildings stand out for their severe horizontality, achieved thanks to the balance of shapes, preferably cubic, that are arranged symmetrically in the structure.
-In general, they have wooden roofs clad on the outside with slate and lateral towers, finished off in conical or pyramidal quadrangular spiers finished in points, known as Madrid-style spiers or simply as Madrid spire, which introduce an element of verticality and magnificence, to the time that helps to reinforce the feeling of symmetry.
+In general, they have wooden roofs clad on the outside with slate and lateral towers, finished off in conical or pyramidal quadrangular spiers topped by points, known as Madrid-style spiers or simply as a Madrid spire, which introduce an element of verticality and magnificence, at the same time helping to reinforce the feeling of symmetry.

 At other cases, not looking both the horizontal and the bulkiness, which is reached through the geometrical design of the various architectural elements.
-This is the case of the model used in the construction of parish churches, with great facades, quadrangular towers and heavy buttresses.
+This is the case of the model used in the construction of parish churches, with great façades, quadrangular towers and heavy buttresses.

 It is, in most cases, works of great size, imposing in its environment and impress with its austere and monumental air.

 In regard to decorative applications, these reduce the use of basic geometric shapes such as spheres and pyramids.
 From a sociological standpoint, this sobriety is a response to Protestantism, in line with the guidelines set by the Council of Trent (1545–1563).

 Historical development

 The Herrerian style was the official architecture of the Habsburgs, from the reign of Philip II.
 The sociopolitical impact meant the construction of the Monastery of El Escorial (1563–1584) facilitated its expansion.
 To this contributed also the fact that Juan de Herrera was appointed in 1579 Inspector of Monuments of the Crown.

 The style spread first through the comarcas of Madrid of the Sierra de Guadarrama, located within the catchment area of the Monastery of El Escorial, through two ways: works directly funded by the Royal Family and those promoted by the Guadarraman municipalities.
-The first category covers infrastructure such as the Puente Nuevo, in Galapagar, and buildings for private use by Philip II, as the Casa Veleta, also in the same town, and the Real Aposento de Torrelodones (both disappeared) were built for comfort the movements of the King from Madrid to El Escorial.
+The first category covers infrastructure such as the Puente Nuevo, in Galapagar, and buildings for private use by Philip II, as the Casa Veleta, also in the same town, and the Real Aposento de Torrelodones (both disappeared) were built for comfort the movements of the king from Madrid to El Escorial.
 In El Escorial, the Crown encouraged the development of various urban planning and the construction of the Church of San Bernabé, by Francisco de Mora, one of the contributors to Herrera in the works of the Royal Monastery.
 The Royal Family also approved the granting of benefits to those municipalities to proceed with the renovation of its main public and religious buildings.
 The result of this measure is the currently Herrerian aspect of the parish churches of Valdemorillo and Navalagamella, both of medieval origin.